Twante, Myanmar: What to pack, what to wear, and when to go [2024]

 Plug adapter

-A plug adapter that supports outlet types A, C, D, G and I. Take care to get the necessary kind.
-The vast majority of adapters currently sold are just plugs and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types A, C, D, G and I. Be sure to pick the correct kind.
+The majority of adapters available are just plugs and require your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most countries.

 Airplane phone mount